 This month one of the leading luxury real estate agencies in Ibiza wrote an article about how Big Data helps real estate agents make faster and better decisions.
-Casafari has developed a platform for agents to make the most of data usage in their transaction process.
-Have a look at why data is important and how you can improve the lifecycle of your portfolio.
+CASAFARI has developed a platform for agents to make the most of data usage in their transaction process.
+Have a look at why data is important and how you can improve the lifecycle of your portfolio of property investments.

 Improved Decision Making

 It is widely known that knowledge and understanding of the real estate cycle and its genuine interpretation is the key to make better data driven decisions that can save time and money.
 Whether it is a private purchase or an investment into the property, it is now essential to understand the market trends and the price formation cycle.

 Traditionally, the property or land price has been little accessible and having only structured data was hardly possible to determine the actual picture of the situation in the real time.
 Currently, this has changed considerably thanks to the Big Data allowing us to capture and analyze huge amount of data to discover trends and patterns.

 The evolution of the real estate market has accelerated and the cycles have developed so rapidly only in few years’ time.
 It is no longer possible to see only the “picture” of the moment and be able to make great decisions.
 It is necessary to analyze the change, the tendency and, most importantly, notice the movement.
 It is essential to see the whole “video” rather than just the “picture” of the given time.